Sun 11th Nov – Blyde Canyon Forever Resort

 Tue 27th Nov – Sun 2nd Dec – Pumba Private Game Reserve, Port Elizabeth

 We were up and out early to make our rendezvous with the Bushlore agent at the departures drop off zone for the domestic terminal, the driver was running late so there was plenty of time for us to cause a stir with the local taxi drivers who were very interested in the vehicle and told us we were crazy when we told them what we had been doing for the last 2 weeks.
-Eventually they arrived and inspected the vehicle, the roof damage was noted but didn’t surprise them and ultimately come the end we only had to pay a £120 excess as we had opted for the highest level of cover.
+Eventually they arrived and inspected the vehicle, the roof damage was noted but didn’t surprise them and ultimately we only had to pay a £120 excess as we had opted for the highest level of insurance cover.

-It was a 2-hour internal flight to Port Elizabeth where we were greeted by a driver and whisked off on an hour-long drive to Pumba Private Game Reserve, the reserve itself is based on an old farmstead that has been fenced, re-naturalised and restocked with native game over many years.
+It was a 2-hour internal flight to Port Elizabeth where we were greeted by a driver and whisked off on an hour-long drive to Pumba Private Game Reserve, the reserve itself is based on an old farmstead that has been fenced, re-naturalised and re-stocked with native game over many years.
 There are 2 lodges within the reserve and we spent 2 nights at the water lodge, which borders a lake, and 3 nights at the bush lodge that overlooks a natural plain and watering hole, the lodges offer 5 star service and accommodation in private chalets that are ostentatiously luxurious and a million miles removed from the first part of our trip!
 This final stage of our trip was very much about satisfying the ‘honeymoon’ objective of our expedition, and although it was not necessarily ‘adventurous’ in the sense of what I would choose to do, I was not going to complain at being fed 3 times a day, an open bar and a sunrise and sunset game drive, Alice was also very happy, which makes me happy.

 Some highlights of our time at Pumba included our guide, Josh, who was an enthusiastic younger guide who was originally from Namibia where his parents bred game animals, he enjoyed pushing the limits of the rules and was a good laugh, we fished for bass on the lake during the middle of the day and he had a domesticated baby meerkat back at his lodgings on the reserve that he was going to try and sneak over for us to see, but unfortunately he didn’t get a chance.

-We had some wonderful close up encounters with white lions (fairly unique to the reserve) rhino, cheetah on a fresh impala kill (on foot) and elephant, and at times we got a little too close, we opted to do a game walk one of the days where we went out on foot with 2 armed guides and 4 other guests, we were tracking along a trail and rounded the corner at the same time as a younger bull elephant coming the other way with the matriarchs and young calf’s close behind, unfortunately we were downwind and the elephants hadn’t scented us which caused a shock for all of us, the bull elephant went on the defensive and mock charged to within about 10 metres, one guide rushed us into a thorny bush whilst the other guide stood his ground and slapped the stock of the rifle above his head to make himself seen and to not show fear, after an amount of trumpeting and some more mock charges the bull elephant turned off the trail and followed the females back into the bush.
+We had some wonderful close up encounters with white lions (fairly unique to the reserve) rhino, cheetah on a fresh impala kill and elephant, and at times we got a little too close, we opted to do a game walk one of the days where we went out on foot with 2 armed guides and 4 other guests, we were tracking along a trail and rounded the corner at the same time as a younger bull elephant coming the other way with the matriarch and young calf’s close behind, unfortunately we were downwind and the elephants hadn’t scented us which caused a shock for all of us, the young bull elephant went on the defensive and mock charged to within about 10 metres, one guide rushed us into a thorny bush whilst the other guide stood his ground and slapped the stock of the rifle above his head to make himself seen and to not show fear, after an amount of trumpeting and some more mock charges the bull elephant turned off the trail and followed the females back into the bush.
 We exited our thorny bush and carried on the trail only to meet another solitary mature bull elephant coming round the same bend, so back into the bush we went, this much larger patriarchal breeding bull, called Chris, knew better than to see any threat from us, and aside was some sniffing over our heads with his trunk left us in peace, if he had been is musk however it would have been a different matter.
 The only thing that eluded us throughout our whole time has the leopard which we hunted high and low for, there has been some wonderful encounters with these seclusive animals at the reserve, with them coming into camp for a look around at times, and also once coming to the vehicle during the sunset game drive drink stop to steal the biltong from the snack table.

 Unfortunately during our game walk in the midday sun I got a bad case of heat stroke, despite wearing a wide brimmed hat and drinking plenty of water, this put me out of action for the rest of the day and most of the next morning, it probably didn’t help that I had a bite wound on my shin that was refusing to heal and looked a little septic, it was an incredibly unpleasant experience and a good lesson as to why people avoid the ferocious heat of the day.